xtd 0.2.0

 Public Static Methods

-static xtd::io::directory_info create_directory (const xtd::ustring &path)
+static xtd::io::directory_info create_directory (const xtd::string &path)

 Creates all directories and subdirectories in the specified path unless they already exist.

-static xtd::io::directory::directory_iterator enumerate_directories (const xtd::ustring &path)
+static xtd::io::directory::directory_iterator enumerate_directories (const xtd::string &path)

 Returns an enumerable collection of directory full names in a specified path.